MatthiasBart/bachelor-thesis/chapters/6-evaluation.typ

 ==== Conclusion

 Data shows that connection quality indeed depends on the surroundings but cannot be linked directly to function worse in crowded areas.
 While #gls("rfemf") seems to have no effect at all, blocking the direct sight of view severely decreased connection quality.
-This can be seen in the extreme outliers of #gls("rtt") in the inner city which can be attributed to a group of people walking between the testing devices.
+This can be seen in the extreme outliers of #gls("rtt") and Jitter in the inner city which can be attributed to a group of people walking between the testing devices.
 This did not happen in the forest because trees and bushes did not move to block view of sight completely during testing.
-Data also shows that connection quality was best in the underground.
-This can be attributed to all the metal panels installed on the roof and walls in the underground stations which might better reflect electro magnetic signals.
+Contrary to initial assumptions data also shows that connection quality was best in the underground.
+This could be attributed to all the metal panels installed on the roof and walls in the underground stations which might better reflect electro magnetic signals.

 === Effects of the Transport Protocol

-The second hypothesis claims that #gls("ptp") connection quality depends on the Transport Layer protocol used.
+The second hypothesis claims that #gls("ptp") #gls("awdl") connection quality depends on the Transport Layer protocol used.
 Considering the measured metrics this hypothesis can be proven correct.

 #figure(
   image("/figures/rtt_protocol_scenario.png", width: 75%),
   caption: [#gls("rtt") per protocol and scenario.]
 )<fig:rtt_protocol>

 #gls("tcp") has significant lower #gls("rtt") compared to #gls("udp") or #gls("quic") which is attributed to Nagle's Algorithm.
 What is fascinating however is that #gls("quic") achieves lower #gls("rtt") than #gls("udp") even though #gls("quic") is based on #gls("udp") and includes error correction and reliable delivery.
-Also previous tests have shown that #gls("quic") does not implement comparable algorithms like Nagle's Algorithm and always sends the same number of #gls("ip") packages as #gls("udp") does.
+Also previous tests using the testing prototype have shown that #gls("quic") does not implement comparable algorithms like Nagle's Algorithm and always sends the same number of #gls("ip") packages as #gls("udp") does.

 #figure(
   image("/figures/jitter_protocol_scenario.png", width: 75%),